Canine Assisted Facility Dogs

 This programme sees one of our dogs brought to visit a hospital or hospice facility with their caregiver who may be a member of staff.

-CAI dogs on the wards can enhance feelings of relaxation and well-being for patients, visiting family members and staff.
+CAF dogs on the wards can enhance feelings of relaxation and well-being for patients, visiting family members and staff.

-CAI dogs can encourage openness and elicit positive social interactions between patients and staff when there is a reluctance or lack of confidence to do so.
+CAF dogs can encourage openness and elicit positive social interactions between patients and staff when there is a reluctance or lack of confidence to do so.

-CAI dogs can motivate patients to take small amounts of appropriate exercise around the facility.
+CAF dogs can motivate patients to take small amounts of appropriate exercise around the facility.

 Are you ready to commit?